manchester-jhellier/ctypes_examples/README.md

-A few basic examples of C++ codes which are Python-bindable using ctypes, alonbg with some notebooks which demonstrate their use.
+A few basic examples of C++ codes which are Python-bindable using ctypes, along with some notebooks which demonstrate their use.